will-stone/browserosaurus/docs/supporting-a-browser-or-app.md

 Some browsers support opening in a _private_ or _incognito_ mode.
 Browserosaurus can be set to open the given URL in private mode when holding the
-<kbd>shift</kbd> key and clicking the tile or using the hotkey.
-If you'd like to
+<kbd>shift</kbd> key and clicking an app icon or using its hotkey.
+If you'd like
-support this with your added browser, you will need to find the [command-line argument](https://en.wikipedia.org/wiki/Command-line_interface#Arguments) that your browser uses when opening URLs from the command-line.
+to support this with your added browser, you will need to find the [command-line argument](https://en.wikipedia.org/wiki/Command-line_interface#Arguments) that your browser uses when opening URLs from the command-line.
 In the case of Firefox this is `--private-window`: